redpen-cc/redpen-wordpress-plugin/README.md

 ## Installation

+Before installing make sure that your WordPress is up and running properly.

-* To install the plugin, either link or copy this directory to *wordpress/wp-content/plugins*.
+* Either link or copy this directory to *wordpress/wp-content/plugins*, e.g.
-* Then activate the plugin in the Admin console -> Plugins -> Installed plugins.
+    ```ln -s redpen-wordpress-plugin wordpress/wp-content/plugins```

 * Make sure the correct RedPen server URL is defined in *config.php*.

-## Dependencies

-* Obviously, you will need PHP
-* php-curl is required for proxy.php, you can install it on Ubuntu with
+* Install PHP cURL library if you don't already have it, e.g. on Ubuntu
     ```sudo apt-get install php5-curl```

+* Activate the plugin in WordPress Admin console -> Plugins -> Installed plugins.

+## For developers

 ### Running the tests